Our commitment to Schizophrenia

-Britannia has pioneered the development and marketing of product for the treatment of schizophrenia.
-We remain committed to making breakthroughs and providing ethical treatments and services for people living with schizophrenia, and to continue to educate the healthcare community.
+Britannia has pioneered the development and marketing of products for the treatment of schizophrenia.
+We remain committed to making breakthroughs and providing high-quality treatments and services that improve the lives of people living with schizophrenia and educate the healthcare community.

 What are the main symptoms of schizophrenia?